Alaska upgrade strategy: U class, GGUs and Milestone certificates

 How can I check upgrade availability on Alaska flights?

 2LNR tracks U-class first-class availability on Alaska Airlines in real time.
-Select Alaska Airlines in the upgrade dashboard to see which flights have open first-class inventory.
+Select Alaska Airlines in the upgrade matrix to see which flights have open first-class inventory.
 You can also set up alerts to be notified when upgrade space opens on specific routes.

 Start tracking Alaska upgrade availability